 Comparison & Conclusion

 So how do our numbers compare to the official record books?
 Last month we recorded about 35% more snow than the COOP station.
 For the 2017-18 season (beginning 10/1/17), we are running about 50% ahead.
 I’d say most of that difference is measurement frequency plus better exposure to prevailing winds.
 The COOP station collects snow about 20 – 40 ft away from a 25 ft high building that could potentially block snow coming from the S/SW/W/NW (common wind directions in town).

 In fairness, we likely measured some wind-blown snow that a less residential location would have escaped.

-Also, some of the extra could be due to our higher elevation (730 ft) vs the WWTP (615 ft).
+Also, some of the extra could be due to our higher elevation (730 ft) vs the city Water Filtration Plant (615 ft).
 According to Tom Niziol of the Weather Channel, a good rule of thumb is that for every 100 ft elevation gain expect 10″ of extra snow per season.

 A couple seasons are hardly the basis for a scientific conclusion, but my wild guess at this point is that the central core of Marquette (~650 ft elevation) may receive 20 – 30″ more per year when measured optimally.
 That’s quite a challenge in a windy, urban environment!

 We will continue to measure and report what we find.
 In the meantime, you can find historical snow totals and normals on our Data page.